mhagander/pg_githooks/README.rst

 The following fields are all available under the [commitmsg] header:

 destination
-  is the address to send commit messages to. fallbacksender is the sender address to use for activities which don't have an author, such as creation/removal of a branch.
+  is the address to send commit messages to.
+Multiple addresses can be specified with a comma in between, in which case multiple independent messages will be sent. fallbacksender is the sender address to use for activities which don't have an author, such as creation/removal of a branch.